 Skill 3: Problem-Solving and Resolution (Delivering Efficient Solutions)

-The ultimate goal of customer service is to provide solutions to customer problems.
-This requires a problem-solving mindset and the ability to think critically.
-A customer service professional must have a thorough understanding of the product or service they are supporting, as well as the ability to troubleshoot and brainstorm solutions quickly.
+The ultimate goal of customer service is to provide solutions, which requires critical thinking and strong customer support skills.
+A knowledgeable support professional must have a deep understanding of the product or service they are assisting with and be able to troubleshoot issues efficiently.

 One effective way to approach problem-solving is by using the "5 Whys" technique.
 This involves asking "why" five times to get to the root cause of an issue.